Frequently Asked Questions

 Tours are available by reservation.
 Learn more about Tours of Carnegie Hall.

-Carnegie Hall will confirm if you have been accepted into the program by Thursday, June 1, 2017.
+Carnegie Hall will confirm if you have been accepted into the program at the start of June.
 If you have not yet heard from Carnegie Hall regarding your program status by that time, please contact Carnegie Hall staff at 212-903-9803.

 Yes, every participating teacher is required to attend both Musical Explorers professional development workshops regardless of past participation in the program.
 Teachers who do not attend the required professional development workshops will forfeit participation in the program.